chrischandfw/web1-shell-scratch/README.md

 ![wireframe](/assets/shellscratch-wireframe.png)

+-2 different hat images, one with a ball below it.
+User can choose which of the 3 hats will have the ball.
+	hat.Img.src ='correct-hat.png'
+-Use div tags to show user the score of correct and total guesses.
+-To track score, use winsEl.textContent = winCount
+-3 buttons to give user ability to select hat.
+	button.addEventListener('click', () => {})

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?
 - Consider your data model.